asinn826/OSCON-openshift/README.md

     Please use the cluster corresponding to your lab machine.
 For example, if you are at machine #1, you would use the cluster located at aka.ms/openshift1.

+    > Note: You will receive a security warning when you open the link.
+THis is because we are using a self-signed certificate for the OpenShift clusters for the purposes of this lab.
+Accept the warnings and proceed to continue with the lab

 ## Part 1: Starting with OpenShift on Azure
 Login to your OpenShift cluster with the following credentials: